BuroHappoldMachineLearning/LearningMaterials/Good_code_guidelines.md

 While this is valid Python code, it is incredibly hard for others to use, even if you type-hint the output tuple.
 Always prefer dataclasses (see above point).

-- [Named Tuples](https://www.geeksforgeeks.org/namedtuple-in-python/) are also a bad idea.
+[Named Tuples](https://www.geeksforgeeks.org/namedtuple-in-python/) are also a bad idea.
 Dataclasses are much easier to understand, to manage and to reuse.

+### 1.3 If you have an input or output Dictionary, please strive to type-annotate them.

-- Dictionaries are ok as an output or input, but please strive to type-annotate them.
-See below point.
+Dictionaries are ok as an output or input, but please strive to type-annotate them.
+Please see the below point.

 ## 2. Add type-hints (annotations) for every input and output parameter of your functions, _whenever possible_.